Klingon language: Vocabulary

 A design principle of the Klingon language is the great degree of lexical-cultural correlation in the vocabulary.
 For example, there are several words meaning "to fight" or "to clash against", each having a different degree of intensity.
 There is an abundance of words relating to warfare and weaponry and also a great variety of curses (cursing is considered a fine art in Klingon culture).
 This helps lend a particular character to the language.

 There are many in-jokes built into the language.
 For example, the word for "pair" is changʼeng, a reference to the original "Siamese twins" Chang and Eng Bunker; a leSpal is a mid-size stringed instrument, comparable to a guitar (i.e. Les Paul); a "chronometer" is tlhaq (pronounced similar to "clock"); the word for "torture" is joy; "hangover" is ʼuH, and the word for "fish" is ghotIʼ.

 Sources for the vocabulary include English (albeit heavily disguised), and also Yiddish: SaʼHut for "buttocks" (from תּחת tuches spelled backwards), and ʼoyʼ for "ache, pain, sore" (cf. oy vey).

 Many English words do not have direct translations into Klingon.
-To express "hello", the nearest equivalent is nuqneH, meaning "What do you want?", with "goodbye" translated as Qapla', "Success!".
+To express "hello", the nearest equivalent is nuqneH, meaning "What do you want?", with "goodbye" translated as Qaplaʼ, "Success!".